AlfrescoArchive/alfresco-support-tools/readme.md

 # Alfresco Support Tools for the new Admin console in Alfresco 4.2

-This add-on has been designed to work only in Alfresco Enterprise 4.2 using JDK7 and Tomcat7.
+This add-on has been designed to work only in **Alfresco Enterprise 4.2** using JDK7 and Tomcat7.
 It probably won't work on Alfresco Community Edition due the lack of JMX connectivity.
 From the client side has been tested to work with current versions of Firefox, IE and Chrome only.

-## License:
+## License

 Copyright (c) 2013, Alfresco Software Ltd. October 2013

-Author: Antonio Soler, antonio.soler@alfresco.com
+**Author:** Antonio Soler, antonio.soler@alfresco.com

 Alfresco is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by